 • \t displays the type of the (globally visible) name under the cursor.
-In the case of a metavariable, this displays the context and the expected type.
+In the case of a hole, this displays the context and the expected type.

-- \r reloads and type checks the buffer.
+- $\ensuremath{\setminus e}$ prompts for an expression to evaluate. - \r reloads and type checks the buffer.

 Corresponding commands are also available in the Emacs mode.
-Support for other editors can be added in a relatively straighforward manner by using idris -client.
+Support for other editors can be added in a relatively straightforward manner by using idris -client.